FGC97/Project1_Henry/README.md

 ## EDA & Machine Learning
 [EDA & Machine Learning](https://github.com/FGC97/project1_Henry/blob/main/project1_EDA_MLOps.ipynb)

+* The function first verifies if the input title is a string and normalizes it.
+* It then checks if the title exists in the movie dataset and retrieves the matching movies.
+For each matching movie, the function filters movies with the same genres and calculates the TF-IDF similarity between the input movie and the filtered movies based on their title and overview.
+* It selects the top 5 most similar movies and creates a dictionary of recommendations, including their genres and vote average.
+* Finally, the function returns a dictionary containing recommendations for each matching movie based on the input title.

 7. **`def recomendacion(title:str)`**: The recomendacion function takes a movie title as input and returns a dictionary containing recommendations for similar movies.